 But this time has neither an end nor a beginning yet; it could be only a dream, the artist’s dream, who wants to recover through a new evaluation of the reality; a conscious vision of both blame and hope. -SA

 American Art Collector magazine on Reclamation of Nowhere...
-Brin Levinson & Josh Keyes, two person show, Antler Gallery, Portland.
+Brin Levinson and Josh Keyes at Antler Gallery.

 -From Tin House Magazine: